alchin2/blockography-ai/README.md

 Welcome to ACM AI's Fall 2025 Competition, **Blockography.AI**!
 In this competition, you will train your models to classify Minecraft biomes from real gameplay images.
 Compete against your peers to win Qualcomm Rubik Pi 3's, and get a chance to network with Qualcomm engineers!

+> [!IMPORTANT]
->[!INFO] **Important:** How to get help
+> **How to get help**
+>
-> There are a few ways to get help, so you can pick the way the works best for you:
+> There are a few ways to get help, so you can pick the way that works best for you:
-> - *Discord*: You can reach us on Discord in the #ai channel.
+> - Discord: You can reach us on Discord in the #ai channel.
-> - *In-person*: you can find us in the Fishbowl, which is room B225 in the basement of the CSE building.
+> - In person: You can find us in the Fishbowl (room B225 in the basement of the CSE building).
 We'll also be periodically walking around.

 ## Competition Timeline